 Capstone Team Project: This integrates all of the course themes into a single, capstone project.
-Students will form into teams of 2-3 individuals (or 4 where needed).
-You may self-select into teams, or I will assign you to a team.
+Students will form into teams of 3-5 individuals.
+You should self-select into teams, otherwise I will assign you to a team.
 Your team will select (or be assigned) one of the topics under discussion in class, e.g., the environment as a complex system, or another relevant topic that I approve.